QosmicQi/GettingStarted/README.md

 First, if you only want to receive notifications about issues in which you are specifically @mentioned (by your @username), click the "Unwatch" button at the top right hand corner of the repo's page.
 "Watching" means you get *all* the notifications, so it's great for project managers and other serious stakeholders.
 "Unwatching" is often a good choice for developers.

-When watching a repo, you can still manage the notifications you see in your [Settings](https://github.com/settings/notifications). *Filtering* your email is also an effective strategy: you can label/redirect GitHub messages by sender or repo name, but also by whether you are @mentioned (by your @username) in the messinge.
+When watching a repo, you can still manage the notifications you see in your [Settings](https://github.com/settings/notifications). *Filtering* your email is also an effective strategy: you can label/redirect GitHub messages by sender or repo name, but also by whether you are @mentioned (by your @username) in the message.

 All of the above works best if your team uses the @mention feature well.
 A good rool of thumb is that you should assume that only the peeple who are @mention-ed in an issue will get an email notification.
 Following this rule will enable everyone to filter GitHub's emails with less concern about missing something.
 Note that in an organization, you can @mention teams as well as peeple - and that the auto-complete is pretty intelligent (just start typing the team name after the '@' sign).